Slip and Fall Lawyer in Grand Junction

 - Scarring or disfigurement

 Slip and fall lawsuit settlements vary based on the severity of your injuries, how long recovery takes, and how the accident affects your daily life.
 An experienced fall injury attorney can evaluate your case, calculate potential damages, and fight against low settlement offers from insurance companies aiming to minimize your claim.
+Successful cases may also result in the recovery of attorney’s fees.
 Having strong legal support can make all the difference.

 Why Work with The Wilhite Law Firm?

-At The Wilhite Law Firm, we combine legal experience with local knowledge.
+At The Wilhite Law Firm, we are a dedicated law firm with experienced personal injury attorneys committed to helping injury victims.
+We combine legal experience with local knowledge.
 We understand how slip and fall claims are handled in Mesa County and know what judges and insurers expect when reviewing a case.
 Our Grand Junction team offers:

 - Free consultations